eaprelsky/infodynamics/book/12_revolutionary_education.md

 # Chapter 12: Revolutionary Education

-*How information physics transforms learning from art to science*
+*How information dynamics transforms learning from art to science*

 ---